BABISH

 ½ cup beef broth, preferably homemade

-To taste freshly ground black pepper
+freshly ground black pepper, to taste

-for the Mushroom and Sauerkraut Filling
+For the Mushroom and Sauerkraut Filling

 2 tbsp unsalted butter